LearnDeepMilwaukee/overview/README.md

 # overview of the LearnDeep-MSOE software project

+This project is a collaboration betweeen [LearnDeep](http://learndeep.org/), The [Milwaukee School of Engineering](http://www.msoe.edu/), and a bunch of open-source software projects for economic networks.

 Learn Deep will use a new fork of some Network Resource Planning (NRP) software that has been used for several other projects around the world: originally, [Sensorica](http://www.sensorica.co/) in Montreal, Canada, and most recently, [FairCoop](https://fair.coop/) based in Europe.
 Here's a [short history of the software](https://github.com/django-rea/rea-app/wiki).